 SENSE & RESPOND

 The book Adaptive Enterprise:Creating and Leading Sense-and-Respond Organizations is the primary reference for sense and respond.
-On its Amazon.com page , you can browse the table of contents, index, and an extensive excerpt from Chapter 1.
+On its Amazon.com page , you can purchase the new soft-cover copy of the book.
 Individual chapters are available on line from Harvard Business School Press.
 The Introduction in full is available at this link.